 The air conditioning and heating system is designed to make you comfortable in all types of weather.
-This system can be operated through either the Automatic Climate Controls on the instrument panel or through the Uconnect TouchTM system display.
+This system can be operated through either the controls on the instrument panel or through the Uconnect® system display.

-When the Uconnect TouchTM system is in different modes (Radio, Player, Settings, More, etc.) the driver and passenger temperature settings will be indicated at the top of the display.
+When the Uconnect[®] system is in different modes (Radio, Player, Settings, More, etc.) the driver and passenger temperature settings will be indicated at the top of the display.